-This Minnesota nonprofit provides low-interest loans for solar PV systems.
-No down payment is needed for loans of up to $50,000 with terms up to 15 years.
+This Minnesota nonprofit provides low-interest loans for solar PV systems. *APR is based on a loan amount of $50,000 and a term of 15 years.
 The loan is secured by a mortgage on the property.

-This collaboration between the City of Milwaukee and Summit Credit Union offers low interest, fixed-rate loans for home solar.
-Financing is available for up to $20,000 and terms up to 15 years.
+This collaboration between the City of Milwaukee and Summit Credit Union offers low-interest, fixed-rate loans for home solar.
+Financing is available for $1,000 to $20,000 and terms up to 15 years.

 Dividend is a company that specializes in financing renewable energy upgrades across the nation.
 They offer three loan options in most states, all with $0 down.
 They even have an option for solar plus storage.

 California homeowners looking to go solar can apply for loan amounts from $5,000 up to $50,000 with terms ranging from 60 months to 180 months.
 Installations must be done by approved contractors.

 Solar financing is available from $100 to $40,000 with low-interest rates.
 Products and services purchased must meet the Energy Efficiency Standards of the credit union.
 No home equity, appraisal or collateral is required to apply.